Giba: Social

 Giba has been supporting orphans and children suffering from cancer.
 He is active in the campaign against prostate cancer.
 Giba and his ex-wife Cristina Pirv, who was also a volleyball player, entered the campaign of the Institute Art of Living Well, against breast cancer.
 Giba has also celebrated Olympic day with 600 children from social projects in Rio de Janeiro.
 He is a president of the FIVB Athletes’ Commission.
 He is also active in social responsibility projects.

 Media

 The Brazilian Olympic Committee produced a documentary under the title of Heróis Olímpicos for Giba.
 His autobiographic book titled Giba Neles! has been translated into two languages Polish and Italian.

 Management

 Giba in 2016 selected as President of the FIVB Athletes Commission.
-The Commission is made up of 10 athletes from nine different countries representing both volleyball and beach volleyball and will be officially launched at the Volleyball House in Rio during the 2016 Olympic Games in the presence of the IOC and the IOC Athletes' Commission.
+The commission is made up of 10 athletes from nine different countries representing both volleyball and beach volleyball and will be officially launched at the Volleyball House in Rio during the 2016 Olympic Games in the presence of the IOC and the IOC Athletes' Commission.

-His Daughter

-Nicoll Pirv De Godoy (his daughter) currently dominates the volleyball sport in Morocco and plays in the local team of Rabat known as A.S.F.A.R.
-She plays as outside hitter and ever since her arrival, her team has managed to win every single game they played thanks to her great set of skills.
-She maintains her high standards through intensive daily volleyball training and regular visits to the gym.
-She hopes to become a very successful volleyball player just like her dad and make so much money that she can use it to help others in need.